elastic/search-ui/README.md

 You can write support for it into any JavaScript framework.
 You can even use vanilla JavaScript.

-[Read the Headless Core Guide](./ADVANCED.md#headless-core) for more information, or check out the [Vue.js Example](https://github.com/elastic/vue-search-ui-demo).
+[Read about the search-ui package](./packages/search-ui/README.md#headless-core) for more information, or check out the [Vue.js Example](https://github.com/elastic/vue-search-ui-demo).

 ### Can I use my own styles?